 However, it is possible to ease the itchiness with the help of apple cider vinegar.
 Its low PH level causes a mild soothing sensation on the bites.

 Also, apple cider will reduce the inflammation usually associated with bed bug bites.

 How to Get Rid of Bed Bugs Using Vinegar

 Below is a step by step guide for getting rid of bed bugs using vinegar.

 Bed bugs prefer hiding in certain areas in your house.
 So, the first thing to do is to identify the infested areas.
 Use a flashlight to inspect along the baseboard, floorboard, and any crevices in the house.

 Check for bed bugs in the drawers and under your mattress.

 2. Vacuuming and Steaming

-Once you are done with vacuuming, empty the contents of the canister in a plastic bag and dispose it carefully.
+Once you are done with vacuuming, empty the canister’s contents in a plastic bag and dispose of it carefully.
 Use one of these best bed bug steamers.

 3. Prepare the Vinegar Solution